Helen Gardner (critic): Academic career

-Her teaching career began at the University of Birmingham, where she held a temporary post as an assistant lecturer from 1930 to 1931.
+Gardner's teaching career began at the University of Birmingham, where she held a temporary post as an assistant lecturer from 1930 to 1931.
 After three years as an assistant lecturer at Royal Holloway College in London, she returned to Birmingham, as a member of the English department (1934–41).
 She became a tutor at Oxford in 1941 and was a fellow of St Hilda's College, Oxford, from 1942 to 1966, where she was also a university reader in Renaissance English literature.
 From 1966 to 1975, Gardner was the Merton Professor of English Literature, the first woman to have that position, and a fellow of Lady Margaret Hall, Oxford.

-The University of Cambridge offered Gardner the new chair in Medieval and Renaissance Literature, but she declined, in part because she had heard that the university's first choice, C.S.
-Lewis, had changed his mind about refusing the position.
+The University of Cambridge offered Gardner the new chair in Medieval and Renaissance Literature, but she declined, in part because she had heard that the university's first choice, C. S. Lewis, had changed his mind about refusing the position.

-Methodology and subject matter
+Critical approach and subject matter

-Gardner published on T. S. Eliot from early on in her career; F. O. Matthiessen cited her 1942 essay "The Recent Poetry of T.S.
-Eliot" with approbation.
+Gardner published on T. S. Eliot from early on in her career; F. O. Matthiessen cited her 1942 essay "The Recent Poetry of T. S. Eliot" with approbation.

 Her critical methodology included the work's historical context, the personal habits of the author, and the relationship of the text to the time period.
-She prepared several editions of poetry by John Donne, including The Divine Poems (1952), Selected Prose (1967) and The Elegies and the Songs of Sonnets (1965), all of which she has been credited for her careful work.
-As a scholar of poetry by T. S. Eliot, she has written three studies on Eliot and has also said that the poet is a major influence on her own criticism.
-Gardner has also written criticism on John Milton and William Shakespeare.
-Gardner influenced the perceptions of many readers on British poetry, mostly such poetry from the late sixteenth to the early seventeenth centuries.
+She prepared several editions of poetry by John Donne, including The Divine Poems (1952), Selected Prose (1967) and The Elegies and the Songs of Sonnets (1965), all of which attracted commendation for her careful work.
+As a scholar of poetry by Eliot, she wrote three studies on him and said he was a major influence on her own criticism.
+She also wrote criticism on John Milton and William Shakespeare.
+Gardner influenced the perceptions of British poetry of many readers, especially poetry from the late sixteenth to the early seventeenth centuries.
 Gardner was an Anglican Christian and her faith was a subtle part of her writing.